styleguidist/react-styleguidist/docs/Documenting.md

 > **Note:** Component’s `PropTypes` and documentation comments are parsed by the [react-docgen](https://github.com/reactjs/react-docgen) library.

-## Usage examples and further documentation in Markdown
+## Usage examples and Readme files

-Examples are written in Markdown where any code block without a language tag will be rendered as a React component.
-By default any `Readme.md` or `ComponentName.md` in the component’s folder is treated as an examples file.
+Styleguidist will look for any `Readme.md` or `ComponentName.md` files in the component’s folder and display them.
+Any code block without a language tag will be rendered as a  React component with live editable preview.

     React component example: